varepsilon123/IBKR-Dashboard/README.md

 # IBKR-Dashboard
 A React-based frontend for managing and visualizing interactions with the IBKR API, leveraging iBeam in Docker for seamless integration and connectivity.

+This project utilizes **iBeam**, a powerful tool for interacting with the IBKR Client Portal API, allowing for efficient data retrieval and management.
+By running iBeam within a **Docker** container, the application ensures a consistent and isolated environment, simplifying the setup process and enhancing portability.
+This setup allows users to easily connect to the IBKR Client Portal, facilitating a smooth experience for managing their trading activities and data visualization.

 ## Prerequisites
 - Docker Desktop
 - Node.js 20.12.0 (managed via .nvmrc)